 For example, the yoga populace’s obsession with strong, sweaty vinyasa flow classes.
-Strength-building poses might give you a banging body, but without stretching and relaxation, you risk causing injury.
+Strength-building poses might give you a banging body, but without stretching and relaxation, this can impact your body in negative ways.

 What good is a beautiful exterior if your rotator cuff is always jacked up?